 Pericardial Mesothelioma Surgery

-Pericardial mesothelioma affects the pericardium (the lining of the heart) and is extremely rare, accounting for less than one percent of all mesothelioma cases.
+Pericardial mesothelioma affects the pericardium (the lining of the heart) and is extremely rare, accounting for less than 1 percent of all mesothelioma cases.
 Due to its rarity, the pericardial form of mesothelioma is usually not diagnosed until the patient has passed away.

 Pericardial mesothelioma can lead to constrictive pericarditis, a condition that causes the heart sac to stiffen and prevents the heart from functioning properly.
 A pericardiectomy may be performed to treat this condition.
 During a pericardiectomy, the pericardial lining (pericardium) is removed.